deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/integration.md

 ## 1. Getting and setting payment methods

-Getting the avaiable shipping methods in a component is simple.
+Getting the available shipping methods in a component is simple.

 We'll be using the `PaymentMethodListQuery` query from `@deity/falcon-shop-data` and `SetPaymentMethod` from `@deity/falcon-front-kit`.